Forum-API-Org/Forum-API/README.md

 JWT_SECRET_KEY=your_secret_key

 ```
-5. Database Setup - scripts available in the folder `scripts`
+5. Database Setup - scripts available in the folder `scripts` - SCRIPTS NEED TO BE UPDATED IN ORDER TO WORK PROPERLY, please stay tuned.

 ## Usage